 (2) References in this section, in relation to an investigation into any action taken by or on behalf of an authority, to the party subject to the investigation shall be construed as references to that authority or the principal officer thereof.

+(3) References in this section, in relation to an investigation for the purposes of the reportable conduct scheme, to the party subject to the investigation include references to the relevant entity or the head of the relevant entity.

+[Section 29 amended: No. 25 of 2022 s.
+19.]

+29A.
+Delegation by Commissioner of Police

+(1) The Commissioner of Police may delegate any power or duty of the Commissioner of Police under section 19ZG, 22AA or 22C(2)(b) to the following persons —

+(a) a specified police officer;

+(b) police officers of a specified rank or class;

+(c) another person appointed or employed under the Police Act 1892.

+(2) The delegation must be in writing signed by the Commissioner of Police.

+(3) A person to whom a power or duty is delegated under this section cannot delegate that power or duty.

+(4) A person exercising or performing a power or duty that has been delegated to the person under this section is taken to do so in accordance with the terms of the delegation unless the contrary is shown.

+(5) Nothing in this section limits the ability of the Commissioner of Police to perform a function through an officer or agent.

+[Section 29A inserted: No. 25 of 2022 s.
+20.]

 30. Protection of Commissioner and officers

 (1) Neither the Commissioner, the Deputy Commissioner nor any member of the Commissioner’s staff is liable, whether on the ground of want of jurisdiction or on any other ground, to any civil or criminal proceedings to which he would have been liable apart from this section in respect of any act purporting to be done in pursuance of this Act, unless the act was done in bad faith.